Skip to main content

 What are the most common symptoms of NMOSD?

-The most common symptoms of NMOSD can include blurry vision, blindness in one or both eyes, sleeping problems, painful spasms, weakness or paralysis in legs or arms, numbness or loss of sensation throughout the body, persistent hiccups, persistent nausea or uncontrollable vomiting, and bladder or bowel dysfunction.
+The most common symptoms of NMOSD can include blurry vision, blindness in one or both eyes, sleeping problems, painful spasms, weakness or paralysis in legs or arms, numbness or loss of sensation throughout the body, persistent hiccups, anxiety, depression, sexual dysfunction, brain fog, persistent nausea or uncontrollable vomiting, and bladder or bowel dysfunction.

 How is NMOSD diagnosed?

 Most people with NMOSD test positive for anti-aquaporin-4 (AQP4) antibodies.
+A doctor can look for the AQP4 antibody using a blood test.
 If you think that you might have NMOSD, you can use the tool below to help start a conversation with your doctor at your next visit.

 About ULTOMIRIS®